GOP right pushes back on Kansas governor for closing schools

 They included language from GOP conservatives in a resolution that would extend a state of emergency declared by Kelly last week to prevent her from invoking a state law giving the governor broad powers to act to “promote and secure the safety and protection of the civilian population.”

-And at the urging of conservative Republican Sen. Dennis Pyle, of Hiawatha, senators added a provision to prohibit Kelly from confiscating guns.
+And at the urging of Republican Sen. Dennis Pyle, of Hiawatha, senators added a provision to prohibit Kelly from confiscating guns.
+Kelly has not suggested taking such action.

 The governor's declaration of an emergency makes it easier to mobilize state resources but is set to expire March 27.
 The resolution extending it passed, 37-2.